odoo/odoo/doc/setup/install.rst

 .. code-block:: console

+    $ cd /CommunityPath
-    /YourOdooCommunityPath$ python3 odoo-bin --addons-path=addons,../mymodules --db-filter=mydb$
+    $ python3 odoo-bin --addons-path=addons,../mymodules --db-filter=mydb$

-Where `YourOdooCommunityPath` is the path of the Odoo Community installation, `../mymodules` is a directory with additional addons and `mydb` is the default database to serve on `localhost:8069`.
+Where `CommunityPath` is the path of the Odoo Community installation, `../mymodules` is a directory with additional addons (if any) and `mydb` is the default database to serve on `localhost:8069`.

 Mac OS
 ------